QUESTIONS ABOUT ISRAEL TRAVEL

 Travel insurance information

-Power Adapter for Israel (The H Power Adapter)
+Power Adapter for Israel (The H Power Adapter is the right one to buy)

 Cell phone and charger